FAQ – SELECTION PROCEDURE

 2. How do I apply?

 Use the online application form, more detailed information is available here and in the “call for application”.
-For the 2013 the call is close.
+For the 2016/2017 the call is open.

-The signed original application package can be submitted using the web service OR sent by the regular post to: LAST-JD – CIRSFID, University of Bologna,Via Galliera 3,40121 Bologna (Italy).
+The signed original application package can be submitted using the web service OR sent by the regular post to: LAST-JD – CIRSFID, University of Bologna,Via Galliera 3,40121 Bologna (Italy) within the deadline

 3. How many PhD grants are available?